lxde/lxde.github.io/join.md

   <li><a href="/get" class="button special">Get LXDE</a></li>
 </ul>

-If you fancy for a single-board computer, there are many boards (for example, Raspberry Pi) using LXDE as their default desktop environment.
-If it doesn't, you can still try to install it by yourself, or with the help of the community.

 #### Test LXDE

 Users are not only consumer.
 We believe users can be valuable contributors by